LinguaTechnica/tdd-typescript/units/00-intro/01-unit-overview.md

 In this unit you will:

-- Understand unit testing
+- Understand TDD
-- Apply Typscript fundamentals: typing, modules, and import/export
+- Apply Typscript fundamentals: static typing, modules, and import/export

 ## Overview